 "This result is exciting because it suggests that promoting diverse bee communities may be a win-win strategy to simultaneously reduce viral infections in managed honeybee colonies while helping to maintain native bee biodiversity," said study lead author Michelle Fearon.

 Oregon State University - Oregon is the first state in the nation to form a Master Melittologists program of trained community scientists dedicated to preserving and cataloging bees that are native to the state.

 Like OSU Extension Master Gardeners, the Master Melittologist program intensively trains volunteers on the meticulous work of locating and cataloging the bees that no one has seen before.
-While Oregon is known for honey bees that pollinate much of the food we eat, the state is also home to about 600 native bees, many that are pollinators, too.
-Click here to read the full news release.
+While Oregon is known for honey bees that pollinate much of the food we eat, the state is also home to about 600 native bees, many that are pollinators too.

 3. What Kind of Bee Is That Bee?

-Many of our bee raisers want to learn how to identify the bees that visit their gardens and how to tell the difference between native and exotic bee species.
-But, with over 4,000 species of native bees in North America, plus the non-native species that have been introduced, it can be difficult to identify one from the other.
+Many of our bee raisers want to learn how to identify the bees that visit their gardens and tell the difference between native and exotic bee species.
+But, with over 4,000 species of native bees in North America, plus the nonnative species that have been introduced, it can be challenging to identify one from the other.
 Fortunately, there are some great resources to help people learn how to identify bee species.
 Below are a few of our favorites.

 - Discover Life is a free online tool to help identify species, track the impact of climate change, and participate in research projects.